Remi-Coulom/joedb/doc/source/concurrency.rst

 ^^^^^^^^^^^^^^^^^^

 This allows sharing a file stored on a remote machine via ssh.
-There is no need to run a joedb server.
-Locking works with a mutex file on the remote machine, named with ``.mutex`` appended to the name of the database file.
+There is no need to run a joedb server on the remote machine.
+Locking works with a mutex file, named with ``.mutex`` appended to the name of the database file.
 The same mutex file is used to ensure the atomicity of the pull operation, so reads are blocked when one client has a write lock.